doany1/Brief/readme2.md

 # Brief – Sharpen your pentest methodology.

-**Sharpen your CTF and penetration testing methodology by capturing, analyzing, and learning from every command you execute.**
+**By capturing, analyzing, and learning from every command you execute.**

 **`Brief is a command-line tool` that records your terminal activity during CTF challenges or lab exercises and leverages AI to produce a structured, in-depth report.**

 *It uses a free `Hugging Face account` and the free model `openai/gpt-oss-120b:novita`.*

-**Instead of focusing solely on solving the challenge, it evaluates your workflow, decision-making process, and technical approach providing actionable feedback to help you refine and improve your performance over time.**
+*Instead of focusing solely on solving the challenge or Box,* **it evaluates your workflow, decision-making process, and technical approach providing actionable feedback to help you refine and improve your performance over time.**

 ## Easy to use